 Taking a systems approach to prevention

 A system is a set of interrelated parts that form a whole.
-A system is not only the sum of its parts, but the product of their interaction.
+A system is not the sum of its parts, but rather the product of their interaction.

-Systems thinking is a way of finding out what to do in a complex situation.
+Systems thinking is way to make sense of a complex system, by exploring the relationships, boundaries and perspectives in a system.
 It can help us approach otherwise unmanageable problems by providing: